Why Christian Education?

 Teachers are a school’s heartbeat.
 Its pulse.
 They are also among the most influential role models in students’ lives.
 And while you can certainly find Christian educators at a public school, the best of all academic worlds exists when everyone – the school board, the principle, the teachers and the parents – is operating under the same educational paradigm.

-7. Individual Attention
+7. Students need Individual attention

 In addition to having a higher percentage of caring teachers, Christian schools can almost always offer more individual attention than public schools, many of which are overcrowded and hopelessly understaffed.